theVolary/feather/featherdoc/docs/RESTful apis.md

       }
     }

-This will make code available to your client-side that makes it super simple to make calls to your RESTful APIs in the form `feather.rest.<api_name>.<method>(path, [data, ], callback);`.
+This will make code available to your client-side that makes it super simple to make calls to your RESTful APIs in the form

+    feather.rest.<api_name>.<method>(path, [data, ], callback);

 The following is an example of what such code might look like, using our `person` examples from above...

     feather.rest.person.get("/", function(args) {
       if (args.success) {